m1lkweed/handy-headers/README.md

 ```
 Floats and variadics are supported, closeable functions take advantage of the System V ABI.

-`closure_create(function, nargs, data)` creates a closure around `function`, which has `nargs` arguments. `data` can be any type but should be the final parameter of `function`.
+`closure_create(function, nargs, data)` creates a closure around `function`, which has `nargs` arguments. `data` can be any type but should match the final parameter of `function`.
 ### Lambdas:
 ```c
 int(*foo)(int) = lambda(int, (int a), {printf("%d\n", a); return 5;});
 foo(3); //prints 3
 ```
-`lambda`s work well with both closures and hotpatches but are unsupported in clang
+lambdas work well with both closures and hotpatches but are unsupported in clang